maggieblanton/computer-architecture/README.md

   Compiling with 'g++ stackSim.cop' or 'g++ accumSim.cpp' results in a "'to-string' is not a member of 'std' error.
   Fixed by specifying C++ version of 11 with command 'g++ -std=c++11...'.

+  Upon completion, stackSim.cpp and accumSim.cpp both ran without errors in VS Code, but threw a 'Segmentation fault (core dumped)' error while running on the tux machines.
+To fix this, the switch statement in the main methods of each had to be changed.
+The POP/STO commands were made the default, and invalid arguments were handled with an additional switch statement.